 Oxagile combines deep expertise in the healthIT domain with robust QA processes to help medical organizations enable HIPAA compliance.

 Stage 1.
-HIPAA-focused QA consulting
+HIPAA compliance QA consulting

 Before any HIPAA compliance testing can start, it’s crucial to perform an organization-wide audit of technologies and measures that safeguard hospital systems, networks and devices from unauthorized access and data theft.
 These measures typically include unique log-in credentials for hospital workstations, password protection on tablets and smartphones used by the staff, activity logs review, etc.